-Packages for the A and B Samples.
-In this same correspondence, the IAAF also invited the Athlete to accept a voluntary suspension as a consequence of his anti-doping results.

-- 9. On 15 July 2015, the Athlete signed the IAAF's Acceptance of Provisional Suspension Form, wherein he voluntarily accepted "a provisional suspension as a result of an adverse finding". - 10.
-On the same day, 15 July 2015, the Athlete sent a letter to the IAAF whereby he requested (i) the analysis of his B-Samples; and (ii) a copy of the full laboratory documentation packages for his A Samples. - 11.
-On 16 July 2015, the IAAF emailed the Athlete informing him that the analysis of his Bsamples would occur on 3 August 2015 at 10 a.m. at the Cologne laboratory.
-At the same time, WADA informed the Athlete of the costs of the analysis of the two B Samples and requested that he provided an address to which the related invoice should be sent. - 12.
-On 29 July 2015, the Athlete sent a letter to the IAAF providing the latter with his full address and requesting "to change the date of the B sample opening, in order to have a possibility to explore the laboratory documents of A-sample (#2977628, 3869135) before the opening of the B sample will take place". - 13.
-On 31 July 2015, the Athlete sent an email to the IAAF requesting to cancel the opening of his B Samples because he had not received the full laboratory documentation packages for his A Samples. - 14.
-On 17 August 2015, the IAAF sent an email to the Athlete informing him that the analysis of his B Samples had been rescheduled for 26 August 2015 at 10 a.m. at the Cologne laboratory and requested him to confirm by no later than 19 August 2015 the name, date of birth and passport number of the person(s) attending. - 15.
-On 19 August 2015, the Athlete sent an email to the IAAF requesting to cancel the opening and the analysis of his B Samples because he "could not find the money" to pay the costs involved. - 16.
-On the same day, 19 August 2015, the IAAF sent an email to the Athlete acknowledging receipt of his 19 August 2015 email and informed him that it considered that he had affirmatively waived his right to the analysis of his B Samples. - 17.
-On 28 September 2015, the Athlete sent an email to the IAAF stating :
+- Packages for the A and B Samples.
+In this same correspondence, the IAAF also invited the Athlete to accept a voluntary suspension as a consequence of his anti-doping results. - 9.
+On 15 July 2015, the Athlete signed the IAAF's Acceptance of Provisional Suspension Form, wherein he voluntarily accepted "a provisional suspension as a result of an adverse finding". - 10.
+On 15 July 2015, the Athlete sent a letter to the IAAF whereby he requested (i) an analysis of his B-Samples; and (ii) a copy of the full laboratory documentation packages for his A Samples. - 11.
+On 16 July 2015, the IAAF emailed the Athlete informing him that the analysis of his Bsamples would occur on 26 August 2015 at 10 a.m. at the Cologne laboratory.
+At the same time, WADA informed the Athlete of the costs of the analysis of the two B Samples and requested that he provide an address to which the related invoice should be sent. - 12.
+On 29 July 2015, the Athlete sent a letter to the IAAF providing the latter with his full address to which the invoice was to be sent. - 13.
+On 4 August 2015, the Athlete sent an email to the IAAF requesting to cancel the opening and the analysis of his B Samples because he "could not find the money" to pay the costs involved. - 14.
+On 6 August 2015, the IAAF sent an email to the Athlete acknowledging receipt of his 4 August 2015 email and informed him that it considered that he had affirmatively waived his right to the analysis of his B Samples.
+In addition, in this correspondence the IAAF attached the requested laboratory documentation packages of the A Samples. - 15.
+On 18 December 2015, the IAAF informed the Athlete that following the finding of r-EPO in his A Samples his case had been referred to the Russian Athletic Federation ("ARAF"), and that because the ARAF had been suspended from membership of the IAAF, it had assumed responsibility for bringing a disciplinary proceeding against him.
+The IAAF informed the Athlete of his following procedural rights: - "[...]Pursuant to IAAF Rule 38.2, you have the right to request a hearing in order to determine (i) whether you committed an anti-doping rule violation and (ii) the consequences of such a violation under IAAF Rules.